-The ACJJ identified the following funding priorities in Virginia's Three-Year Plan: 2009-2011 which guided awards made during the second half of the fiscal year (January-June 2009):
+The ACJJ identified the following funding priorities in Virginia's Three-Year Plan: 2009-2011 which guided awards made during FY2010:

 - 1. Reducing disproportionality in the juvenile justice system; - 2.
 Diverting juveniles from detention and providing alternatives; - 3.
 Increasing family and community involvement; - 4.
 Ensuring youth are afforded due process of law; - 5.
 Reducing system involvement of truants and juveniles with other negative school-related behaviors (continuation grants only); and - 6.
 At-risk children and young juvenile offenders aged 13 and younger (continuation grants only).